Humidifiers by Iceberg Heating & Cooling

-If you’re suffering from household damages or health problems in Monroe, MI seemingly without reason, it may be because of over-dry air.
+If you’re suffering from household damages or health problems in your Monroe County home, seemingly without reason, it may be because of overly dry indoor air.
 Increasing and decreasing heat and air temperature levels does not increase household humidity.
 Low humidity levels are difficult to remedy, unless you install a humidifier to aid in healthy home heating.

 Cool Mist Humidifier